KenwoodFox/cs-113/assignments/1.14_Basics/README.md

-# 1.12 ASCII Art

-Prints out some ascii art!

-Use the `ART_SEL` define to choose what art you want.
+# 1.14 Basics

+Just the basics